-- A. was acquired, constructed, reconstructed, or erected by the taxpayer on or after the date of designation of the empire zone and prior to the expiration of such designation and on or after October 1, 1998, and before October 1, 2008; and - B. is depreciable according to section 167 of the Internal Revenue Code (IRC); and - C. has a useful life of four years or more; and - was acquired by the taxpayer by purchase according to section 179(d) of the IRC; and - E. is located in an EZ; and - F. is principally used in the ordinary course of the taxpayer's business: - as a broker or dealer in connection with the purchase or sale of stocks, bonds, other securities (IRC section 475(c)(2)), or of commodities (IRC section 475(e)), or in providing lending, loan arrangement, or loan origination services to customers in connection with the purchase or sale of securities (IRC section 475(c)(2)); or - of providing investment advisory services for a regulated investment company (IRC section 851); or
+- A. was acquired, constructed, reconstructed, or erected by the taxpayer on or after the date of designation of the EZ and prior to the expiration of such designation, and on or after October 1, 1998, and on or before October 1, 2008; and - B. is depreciable according to Internal Revenue Code (IRC) section 167; and - C. has a useful life of four years or more; and - D. was acquired by the taxpayer by purchase according to IRC section 179(d); and - E. is located in an EZ; and - F. is principally used in the ordinary course of the taxpayer's business: - as a broker or dealer in connection with the purchase or sale of stocks, bonds, other securities (IRC section 475(c)(2)), or of commodities (IRC section 475(e)), or in providing lending, loan arrangement, or loan origination services to customers in connection with the purchase or sale of securities (IRC section 475(c)(2)); or

+• of providing investment advisory services for a regulated investment company (IRC section 851); or